chikkun/studyingGoogleMaps/README.md

 ## Install

 Apache and PHP are required.
+But others aren't needed.

 ##Usage